Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Models and Algorithms

 \subsection{Tensor $L_{2,1}$-Norm Minimization with Total variation (TLNMTV)}

-It is well known that TV makes some details of the image better retained by improving the utilization rate of the local prior information of the image.
-Therefore, reasonable addition of regularization term of TV can further improve the accuracy of the model.
-In view of this, we propose the tensor $L_ {2, 1} $ norm minimization with TV (TLNMTV) method to obtain the following model by adding the regularization term of the form in \cite{10.5555/3298483.3298558}.
+Total variation method is inherently remarkable in the protection of image details so as to improve the utilization rate of the local prior information of the image.
+In this regard, we investigate and propose the tensor $L_ {2, 1} $ norm minimization with TV (TLNMTV) method to obtain the following model by adding the regularization term of the form in \cite{10.5555/3298483.3298558}.

-where the second term is the TV regularization term; the dimension of $F_{n}$ is $(\mathit{I}_{n}-1,\mathit{I}_{n})$, where $(F_{n})_{i,i}=1,(F_{n})_{i,i+1}=-1$; the operator $\mid\cdot\mid$, defined as $\mid X\mid=\sum_{i=1}\sum_{j=1}\mid X_{i,j}\mid$. $\lambda$ is a tunable parameter; $\beta_{1},\cdots,\beta_{N}$ is 0 or 1, which indicates whether we have a smooth and piecewise prior on the $n$-th mode of completed tensor.
-As we all know, different dimensions of different data represent different data information, and some of the information is not so smooth, so there is no need to calculate the smooth and piecewise prior information on this dimension.
-Thus, the use of TV regularization term is more reasonable (the TV term adopted here is just able to determine whether the smoothing and piecewise priors need to be calculated for different modes).
-In particular, when the TV regularization term is removed, this problem will degenerate into low-rank tensor problem (\ref{tensor1}).
-Similarly, we introduce the set of matrices $\{Q_{n}\}_{n=1}^{N}$ and $\{A_{n}\}_{n=1}^{N}$ and the set of tensors $\{\mathcal{Z}_{n}\}_{n=1}^{N}$ as auxiliary variables, where $A_{n}=\mathbf{X}_{(n)}$, $Q_{n}=F_{n}A_{n}$ and $\mathcal{Z}_{n}=\mathcal{X}$.
-By taking advantage of the whole ideological process of the TLNN method, the proposed Tensor $L_{2,1}$-norm Minimization with TV model can be obtained as follows:
+Here, the latter term is the TV regularization term, where the dimension of $C_{n}$ is $(\mathit{I}_{n}-1,\mathit{I}_{n})$ with $(C_{n})_{i,i}=1$ and $(C_{n})_{i,i+1}=-1$.
+The operator $\rvert\cdot\rvert$ of any matrix $X$ is defined as $\rvert X\rvert=\sum_{i=1}\sum_{j=1}\rvert X_{i,j}\rvert$.
+The parameter $\lambda$ is represented as a tunable hyperparameter.
+These parameters $\beta_{1},\cdots,\beta_{N}$ take either the value 0 or 1, which means whether the smoothing and piecewise prior information on the $n$-th mode of the completed tensor is known or not.
+However, as we know, different dimensions of different high-dimensional data represent different data information, and some information is not smooth.
+For this, it is not necessary to compute smoothing and piecewise priors in this dimension.
+It should be pointed out that, quite different from the traditional regular meaning, the TV term used here is only able to determine whether smoothing and piecewise priors need to be computed for different modes.
+Therefore, it is more reasonable to use the TV regularization term in combination with the actual situation.
+In particular, when the TV regularization term is removed, the problem degenerates itself into a low-rank tensor problem (\ref{tensor1}).

-Because of the convexity of the model (\ref{TLNMTV1}), the ADMM technology can be used to solve such problem directly.